MartinHelmut/SynDOM/README.md

 **node**

-The node object is the given *Node* or *NodeList*, so you need to handle multiple elements.
+The node object is the given *Node* or *NodeList*, you need to handle multiple elements.

 **rate**